-We are currently based at Trent University, which is located on the treaty and traditional territory of the Michi Saagiig (Missisauga) Anishinaabeg.
+We are based at Carleton University, which is located in Ottawa on the unceded, traditional territories of the Algonquin Anishnaabeg.
 Our field work takes us to sites on the traditional territories of the Michi Saagiig and Omàmìwininìwag (Algonquin) Anishinaabeg, Haudenosaunee, Attiwonderonk, Cree, and Métis peoples.
-As of Sept.
-1, 2021, we will be moving to Carleton University, which is located on the unceded, traditional territories of the Algonquin Anishnaabeg.
-We offer our gratitude to the First Peoples for their care for, and teachings about, our earth and our relations.
-We respectfully acknowledge that our current conservation efforts are only possible thanks to Indigenous stewardship of these lands and wildlife, reaching across millennia and into the present day.
+We respectfully acknowledge that wildlife conservation today is only possible thanks to Indigenous stewardship of these lands and wildlife, reaching across millennia into the present day.
 It is our responsibility honor the teachings of the First Peoples, and to work to support Indigenous-led conservation wherever we have the opportunity to do so.

 Please click on the pages listed above to learn more.
 (This site is currently optimized for desktop or tablet use… FYI if you are viewing it on a phone.)